When you lose a friend it feels unnatural and painful. So, why do we have to lose friends?

 I wish I didn’t have to answer that question and instead could say, “you don’t have to lose friends, ever”.
 But that is not the way it is, everyone has lost or will lose a friend.

-Despite the uncomfortable nature of the topic, when you lose a friend, it is helpful to reflect on friendship loss to heal and find hope.
+Despite the uncomfortable nature of the topic, when you lose a friend, it is helpful to reflect on friendship loss in order to heal and find hope.

 My husband turned to me recently and said, “you realize most people are only in our life for a season?”
 I wanted to shout, no, that’s not right!
 But as I’ve pondered his deep statement, I realize it is true.